#MeToo University

 APRIL 2022

 Professor Jean-Pascal van Ypersele is invited to speak about harassement and discrimination at UCLouvain by RTL (see the full video here).
 He states: “Victims are very often afraid to file a complaint because they don’t trust the systems that are in place, which are quite inadequate, and are not independent.
-And the tendency of the authorities so far has been to sweep these problems under the rug to dismiss the harassers and the harassed when that’s not going to solve the problem”.
+And the tendency of the authorities so far has been to sweep these problems under the rug to dismiss the harassed when that’s not going to solve the problem”.
 He concludes by saying that “…I think the university needs to fundamentally reform itself, reform the system, and heads need to roll”.

 March 2022